nicolasberube/Arzette_Randomizer/README.md

-trading_type = 'excluded' is glitched, it seems to put the chainsword vanilla The npc items do not seem to be possibly attributed to an npc location The foolish npc items do not seem to be possibly attributed to non-spawner locations
+trading_type = 'excluded' is glitched, it seems to put the chainsword vanilla The npc items do not seem to be possibly attributed to an npc location The foolish npc items do not seem to be possibly attributed to non-spawner locations Shuffle rocks is defaulted on and not an option

 For the AP port:
 Can the items be fungible in the game?
 Need to confirm